Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 HOME: tried to debug Giridhar's dig method but it still doesnt work

 ## June 7
-trying to make it so that minecounter doesnt count incorrectly placed flags towards the winner method fixed bugs with the winner method (made it so that deflagging an empty tile doesnt reveal a number, deflagging an empty space doesnt decrease the totalmine number, and so that you can't flag something that already has a flag)
+trying to make it so that minecounter doesnt count incorrectly placed flags towards the winner method. fixed bugs with the winner method (made it so that deflagging an empty tile doesnt reveal a number, deflagging an empty space doesnt decrease the totalmine number, and so that you can't flag something that already has a flag)

 ## June 9
-finally debugged Giridhar's dig method and got it to work i hope.
+finally debugged Giridhar's dig method and got it to work i hope. made it so that after you press a mine, the remaining mines appearas dark tiles, but flagged mines stay flagged. also fixed borders, and successfully got the minecounter to work.